genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 Whenever you make a change to the database, you must use first the command `writeMode`.
 This is designed to protect the database against casual or unintended changes.

-To change a field value:
+To change a field value in a record:

 1. Find the table or view that the field belongs to.
 2. Select that table or view.
+3. Find and show the record that you want to change.
-3. Set the value of the field.
+4. Set the value of the field.
-4. Run `writeMode`.
+5. Run `writeMode`.
-5. Insert the new value.
+6. Insert the new value.

 ### Changing the value of a field
-The `set` command enables you to set the value of a specific field in the selected table or view.
-You need to do this before you write to the database.
+The `set` command enables you to set the value of a specific field in the record you are viewing from the currently selected table or view.
+You need to set the value before you write to the database.
 The `set` command itself does not change the database.
+This protects the database from casual changes.

-In the example below, we are viewing the **TRADE** table.
+In the example below, we are viewing a record in the **TRADE** table.
 The command sets a new value for the `QUANTITY` field:

 ``` javascript
 DbMon:TRADE>set QUANTITY 10